-The Fund's investment objective is to seek current income.
+The Fund's investment objective is to seek income and long-term capital appreciation.
 The investment objective may be changed by the Fund's Board without shareholder approval.

 INVESTMENT LIMITATIONS

 Borrowing Money and Issuing Senior Securities

 The Fund will not issue senior securities, except as permitted under the 1940 Act, the rules, regulations and interpretations thereunder, and any applicable exemptive relief.
 The Fund will not borrow money, except as permitted under the 1940 Act, the rules, regulations and interpretations thereunder, and any applicable exemptive relief.